mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

 }
 func generateParen(num: Int) -> [String] {
     var ans: [String] = []
-    /// - Paramaters
+    /// - Parameters
     ///   - remainingOpen: number of parenthesis that aren't closed.
-    ///   - openedCount: We need this to be sure we don't exceed the total number of allowed parentheises func h(remainingOpen: Int, paren: P, openedCount: Int, currentPath: String) {
+    ///   - openedCount: We need this to be sure we don't exceed the total number of allowed parentheses func h(remainingOpen: Int, paren: P, openedCount: Int, currentPath: String) {

         if remainingOpen == 0 && openedCount == num {